2014–15 Vermont Catamounts women's basketball team

-The 2014–15 Vermont Catamounts women's basketball team will represent the University of Vermont in the America East Conference.
-The Catamounts were led by fifth year head coach Lori Gear McBride and will once again play their home games in the Patrick Gym.
+The 2014–15 Vermont Catamounts women's basketball team represented the University of Vermont in the America East Conference.
+The Catamounts were led by fifth year head coach Lori Gear McBride and played their home games in the Patrick Gym.
 They finished the season 5-24, 2-14 in America East play in a tie for an eighth-place finish.
 They lost in the quarterfinals of the 2015 America East women's basketball tournament to Albany.

 Media

 All non-televised home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
 Select home games will be televised by the Northeast Sports Network.
 Most road games will stream on the opponents website.
 All games will be broadcast on WVMT 620 AM and streamed online through SportsJuice.com with Rob Ryan calling the action.